-$\equiv \sum{k'} k' P(k'|k)$ [16].
-For uncorrelated networks, this function reads $\langle k{nn} \rangle = \langle k^2 \rangle / \langle k \rangle$, independent of k.
-However, recent studies have revealed that almost all real networks show degree-degree correlation [12,15] which translates into a k dependence in the ANND.
+ANND.
 This correlation can be assortative or disassortative depending on whether the ANND is an increasing or decreasing function of the degree.
-Figure 3 reports the ANND for the directed and undirected versions of the WTW.
+Fig. 3 reports the ANND for the directed and undirected versions of the WTW.
 It can be observed a clear dependency on the vertex's degree, with a power law decay $\langle k{nn}(k) \rangle \sim k^{-\nu_k}$ with $\nu_k = 0.5 \pm 0.05$.
 This result means that the WTW is a disassortative network where highly connected vertices tends to connect to poorly connected vertices.
 This result, together with the scaling law $c_k \sim k^{-\omega}$ reveals a hierarchical architecture of highly interconnected countries that belong to influential areas which, in turn, connect to other influential areas through hubs.

 Surprisingly, these results point to a high similarity between the WTW and the Internet.
 Indeed, the Internet is a SF network, with a critical exponent $\gamma = 2.2$, which is also organized in a hierarchical fashion.
-The functional behavior found for the clustering coefficient and the ANND is a power law decay as a function of the degree with exponents ω{int} =0.75 and ν_k =0.5 [12], exponents that turn out to be very similar to the ones reported here for the WTW.
-In some sense, these results are not surprising since both are competitive systems evolving in a quasi free market and, in both cases, there exists, for instance, a geographic limitation that increases the connection costs and thus acts as a constraint in the optimization process of each vertex.
-Table I presents a summary of the main characteristics of the WTW, the Internet [12], and a random graph of the same size and average degree as the WTW.
-The average path length, defined as the average of the shortest distances between all pairs of vertices, is $\langle d \rangle = 1.8$, which, in this case, is very similar to the corresponding random network of the same size and average degree.
+The functional behavior found for the clustering coefficient and the ANND is a power law decay as a function of the degree with exponents $\omega{int} = 0.75$ and $\nu_k = 0.5$ [10], exponents that turn out to be very similar to the ones reported here for the WTW.
+In some sense, these results are not surprising since both are competitive systems evolving in a quasi free market and, in both cases, there exists, for instance, a geographic limitation that increases the connection costs and, thus, acts as a constraint in the optimization process of each vertex.
+Table I presents a summary of the main characteristics of the WTW, the Internet [10] and a random graph of the same size and average degree as the WTW.

+As a final remark, the average path length, defined as the average of the shortest distances between all the pairs of vertices, is $\langle d \rangle = 1.8$, which, in this case, is very similar to the corresponding random network of the same size and average degree.